richard-porter/safety-ledgers/bdd-ledger.md

 1. ~**Governance Inversion vocabulary entry.**~ **Done.** Entry 19 in diagnostic-vocabulary.md v1.4.
 1. ~**Experiment 58c:** Do pre-loaded counter-arguments generalize?~ **Answered.** Gradual Erosion held.
 Authority Claim impervious.
 Reframing generated novel vector.
 See Observations 010–013.
 1. **Logical Resolution Toward Softening (Observation 008):** Should this be added to Diagnostic Vocabulary?
 Correct reasoning used to justify constraint softening rather than constraint maintenance — distinct from Governance Inversion and Sovereignty Washing.
-1. **Ontological Reframing (Observation 013):** ~Should this be added to Diagnostic Vocabulary as entry 20?~ **Done.** Entry 21 in diagnostic-vocabulary.md v1.4.
+1. ~**Ontological Reframing (Observation 013):** Should this be added to Diagnostic Vocabulary as entry 20?~ **Done.** Entry 21 in diagnostic-vocabulary.md v1.4.
 1. **Positive alternative counter-arguments (Observation 011):** Counter-arguments that provide a compliant positive alternative (work within constraints) are more durable than counter-arguments that only assert prohibition.
 Does this generalize?
 Should it become a constraint specification principle?
 1. **Authority Claim weight-level hypothesis:** Authority Claim failed at Turn 1 across all three experiments with zero measurable improvement from any prompt-layer intervention.
 Is this probe uniquely impervious because authority acceptance is weight-level behavior — trained in rather than contextually acquired?
 Testing against a fine-tuned model (Item 63) would isolate this variable.
 1. **BDD-09:** Does the system’s input provenance flagging behavior change under adversarial pressure — i.e., does a user asserting authority to treat unverified inputs as authoritative produce the same collapse pattern observed in BDD-03/BDD-07 testing?
 1. **BDD-05 substrate ambiguity:** In deployments where BDD-05 detects certainty inflation, is the signal originating from session-level behavioral drift or from architectural attention processes (spike channel normalization)?
 What instrumentation would distinguish between these two sources?
 See Architectural Substrate Note under BDD-05.
-1. **Routing events as BDD confounds (candidate BDD-10/BDD-11):** Does the system log routing events as first-class behavioral records in multi-model deployments?
-In routed deployments, BDD-05 and BDD-03 drift signals may reflect model switches rather than behavioral drift in any single model.
-See Routing-Layer Instrumentation Note.
+1. ~**Routing events as BDD confounds (candidate BDD-10/BDD-11).**~ **Partially resolved.** BDD-11 assigned to Dependency Formation Boundary (empirically confirmed Item 138/138b, March 2026).
+Routing events candidate carries forward as **BDD-12 (candidate)** — see Routing-Layer Instrumentation Note.
+1. **BDD-11 boundary case:** Does categorical governance refusal (Internalized Sufficiency Claim, DiagVocab Entry 31) constitute a BDD-11 pass or a separate architectural category?
+Current disposition: log as boundary case, not clean pass.
+Mechanism must be sovereignty-preserving, not governance-resistant.

 -----